Invasive Plants to Avoid in the Bee Garden

 It was also used by the USDA for erosion control and natural barriers (living fence) for livestock.

 The mid-Summer flowers are visited by honey bees and other pollinators providing some food.
-Personally, I do not have any problem with this bee friendly flowering shrub.
+Personally, I do not have any problem with this bee friendly shrub.

 However, left to its own devices I understand how the thorny limbs could create an issue.
 If you have Multiflora Rose in your area, try to keep it trimmed and under control.